-Google is the most used search engine in the world, imagine having your ads on it… It would be highly beneficial, right?
+Google is the most used search engine in the world, making it highly beneficial to use it as an advertising platform.
 But of course, it is more complicated than all that.
-Don’t worry, with this guide, you will learn everything you need to know about how to advertise on Google.
+However, with this guide you will learn everything you need to know about how to advertise on Google.

-Remember that, everything you are going to read next, is done by our team of experts in Google Ads for free so … What are you waiting for?
-Enter Clever ecommerce and investigate our app!
+Keep in mind that everything you are about to read is done by our team of experts in Google Ads.We also have a completely free app, so feel free to visit Clever ecommerce and investigate our app!